 As much as, and perhaps more than any other toy company, Tomy played a role in defining entire toy eras.
 Such was the case with its release in 1959 of its 'sky ping pong' set.
 Riding on the wave of popularity for ping pong in Japan -which during the period dominated world table tennis championships- the set, which consisted of basket-like, spring-loaded cups for catching and launching the ping pong ball, became one of the world's most ubiquitous toys.
 That toy was also the first Tomy toy to be made almost entirely of plastic.

 Throughout the 1960s, Tomy continued to marry its gift for whimsy with a dedication to exploring new technical possibilities.
 The company became one of the first to investigate uses of new electronic capabilities offered by the development of transistors.
 Tomy released a new electromotive train set in 1961, and, in 1964, a talking doll powered by electronics.
 By then, too, the company had begun developing its first robots, a class of toy that remained a central part of Tomy's business into the next century.
 Tomy's first 'mecha-tronics' -based robot appeared in 1962.
 This led to the development of another huge international success for the company, a space expedition set launched in 1969, which sold more than two million units worldwide.

-What's your Tomy worth?
-Take a look at this list of Tomy price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Tomy price guide: sold listings for a value indication.